Quantum computational chemistry: Classical computational chemistry

-The most simple bases are the STO-$n$G basis sets (Slater Type Orbital-$n$ Gaussians).
-In an STO-$n$G basis, each atomic orbital is considered to be an STO.
-These STOs are approximated using $n$ GTOs.
-These basis sets are often called minimal basis sets, as they contain only the orbitals required to write the Hartree--Fock (HF) state (and those orbitals of similar energy).
+Some of the most simple bases are the STO-$n$G basis sets (Slater Type Orbital-$n$ Gaussians)~\cite{hehre1969stong}.
+In an STO-$n$G basis, each atomic orbital is considered to be an approximate STO.
+The STOs are approximated using $n$ GTOs.
+STO-$n$G basis sets are often called minimal basis sets, as they contain only the orbitals required to write the Hartree--Fock (HF) state (and those orbitals of similar energy).
 Calculations using minimal basis sets are of limited accuracy, giving only a qualitative description of the system.
-It is important to note that when carrying out a HF calculation in an STO-$n$G basis, the true HF energy will not be obtained, as these basis sets only approximate the true HF orbitals.
+It is important to note that when carrying out a HF calculation in an STO-$n$G basis, the true HF energy (i.e. the energy obtained by performing a HF calculation using a grid based method, on an infinitely precise grid) will not be obtained, as the STO-$n$G basis sets only approximate the true HF orbitals.
 As an example of an STO-$n$G basis set we consider lithium, which has 3 electrons, of which 2 can reside in the $1s$ orbital, leaving 1 in the second energy level.
 We include in the minimal basis set $\{1s, 2s, 2p_x, 2p_y, 2p_z\}$ orbitals.
 We include both the $2s$ and $2p$ orbitals because they are of the same energy level.
-On a quantum computer, we must use two qubits for each orbital, due to the electron spin.
-As a result, without any reduction we would require 10 qubits to simulate lithium on a quantum computer.